Evaluating AGENTS.md: Are Repository-Level Context Files Helpful for Coding Agents?: Background and Related Work

 \paragraph{Coding agents} Coding agents are LLM-based systems designed for autonomous resolution of coding tasks \citep{yang2024sweagent}.
 Typically, they consist of a harness that allows an LLM to interact with its environment using specialized tools for, e.g., executing bash commands, conducting web searches, or reading, creating, or modifying files \citep{wang2025openhands, yang2024sweagent}.

 Their impressive performance on repository-level coding tasks like SWE-bench \citep{swebench} led to rapid adoption in the software engineering community \citep{cursor} and the development of new agents by specialized companies \citep{AiderAI,wang2025openhands} and model providers \citep{openaiCodex2026,googleGeminiCli,QwenLMQwen3Coder,ClaudeCodeDocsOverview}.
 Model providers now train their LLMs to use the tools exposed by their harnesses~\citep{QwenLMQwen3Coder}, which can substantially improve coding ability relative to simpler harnesses~\citep{swebench-bash}.
-Accordingly, in \cref{sec:experiments}, we evaluate each LLM only within its corresponding harness.